lucykate/lucykate.github.io/_pages/avocados.md

 And some more text afterwards to make sure everything lines up, then a second gallery!

-{% include gallery2 caption="This is the second gallery" %}
+{% include gallery id="gallery2" caption="This is the second gallery" %}